Nest Thermostat Installation Cost

 What's Involved in Installing a Nest Thermostat?

-While Nest thermostats are easy to install in most cases, they require installation by a certified electrical contractor.
 They will install it in the proper location, connect it to your heating system's power supply, and configure the system.

-Before beginning the installation, the contractor will turn off the mains' power and assist you in deciding where to place the Heat Link, which receives instructions from the thermostat.
-It should be placed away from large metal objects that could interfere with the radio wave from the thermostat to the boiler.
+- Your contractor will discuss where to place the Heat Link, which receives instructions from the thermostat.
+It should be placed away from large metal objects that could interfere with the signal.

 If you don't want the Nest to be attached to the wall, plug it in and place it on a surface.
 It must, however, be within 2 metres of a power outlet because it must always be plugged in.
 The Micro-USB cable will be plugged into the power supply and connected to the socket in the rim of the Nest's base.